 Information relating to branch operations

 This can include information about safety protocols, procedures for bank tellers about cash-in and cash-out, opening and closing procedures, branch inspections, and courier pick-up times, for example.

 Knowledge-sharing and employee engagement

-Financial intranets are important in building a positive environment for employees, keeping them engaged and helping them to enjoy their duties and share their knowledge.
+Intranet banking software is important in building a positive environment for employees, keeping them engaged and helping them to enjoy their duties and share their knowledge.
 Popular aspects of the software include an up-to-date, detailed employee directory, discussion forums about services and products where staff can share knowledge, and a chance for staff to “like” content and publicly thank each other.

 There can also be an employee classifieds section and community space so staff can share personal information, such as recipes, information on social groups, details about sports teams and information on community events.

 First, identify your business’s particular needs and who the customer-facing staff are, then research their common daily tasks and requirements and structure the software around this information.

-Finally, add social intranet software to support knowledge-sharing, collaboration, and conversation.
+Finally, add social intranet banking software to support knowledge-sharing, collaboration, and conversation.
 Happy staff work more efficiently, providing a better level of customer service, which in turn creates a greater level of customer retention and increases profits.